Chaos and integrability in SL(2,R)-geometry: Introduction

 The situation in the other two group cases $Nil$ and $Sol$ were studied earlier by Butler \cite{Butler} and Bolsinov and Taimanov \cite{BT}.
-In particular, in \cite{BT} it was shown that in $Sol$-case on critical level these flows can be described by the chaotic hyperbolic maps of 2D torus, while outside of it we have usual Liouville integrability.
-As a corollary, this gave the first class of examples of the Liouville integrable (in smooth category) systems with positive topological entropy.
+In particular, in \cite{BT} it was shown that in $Sol$-case, on a certain critical level the geodesic flow can be described by a chaotic hyperbolic map of 2D torus, while outside of it we have usual Liouville integrability.
+As a corollary, this gave the first class of examples of Liouville integrable (in smooth category) systems with positive topological entropy.

 In this paper we show that in the $SL(2, \mathbb R)$-case the chaos spreads out from the critical level to occupy an open region in the phase space.